-Duke University is a highly-regarded four-year, private research university located in Raleigh, North Carolina.
+Duke University is a highly-regarded four-year, private research university located in Durham, North Carolina.
 The university offers degrees ranging from bachelor’s to doctoral.
 Here is information about the admission requirements, Duke acceptance rates, tuition, financial aid, popular majors, and more.

 Total Cost of Attendance